migalabs/eth-client-hw-analysis/README.md

 # Ethereum Consensus Clients Hardware Analysis V2
-This repository collects all the images and scripts used in the Ethereum Consensus Client's hardware resource analysis.
+This repository collects all the scripts and generates the figures used in the Ethereum Consensus Client's hardware resource analysis.

 ## The Analysis
 This Analysis was performed during the month of May in 2023.